Dental Implants – Lincoln Park, NJ

 Benefits of Dental Implants

 When it comes to deciding how you want to replace your missing teeth, you’ll probably want to spend some time reviewing the pros and cons of different methods.
-However, once you begin to learn all the benefits associated with dental implants, it’s hard to justify any other dental replacement solution.
+However, once you begin to learn all the benefits of dental implants in Lincoln Park, it’s hard to justify any other dental replacement solution.
+From improved oral health and greater functionality to ease of cleaning and a smile that can last a lifetime, millions of people are already pleased with their investment.

 Traditionally, dental crown supported fixed bridges were the standard replacement option for those patients missing a single tooth.
 While crown and bridge tooth replacement offer patients stability and natural look and feel, two healthy teeth are damaged in the process and the underlying root structure is not replaced.
 Dental implant-supported tooth replacement restores patients’ missing teeth starting from the roots up.